Fordi/ember-1.4-site/source/guides/templates/actions.md

 <p><button {{action "select" post}}>✓</button> {{post.title}}</p>
 ```

-The controller's `select` action handler would be called with a single argument
+The route's `select` action handler would be called with a single argument
 containing the post model:

 ```js